RealityETH/reality-eth-monorepo/packages/dapp/README.md

 To allow users to prevent this, we allow answers to be supplied by a commit-and-reveal process.
 This replaces the single-step `submitAnswer` with two transactions.
 The first transaction, `submitAnswerCommitment`, provides a hash of the answer, combined with a nonce, and pays the bond.
 This takes their place in the answer history.
 The second transaction, the `submitAnswerReveal`, provides the actual answer, and the nonce used to create the hash.

-To give other users a chance to respond to their answer, the time allowed for the reveal is limited to `1/8` of the step delay.
+To give other users a chance to respond to their answer, the time allowed for the reveal is limited to `1/8` of the timeout.
 During this time, other users are free to post their own answers.
 However, these answers will be listed after the previous user's commit, and if the commit turns out to have been the same as the answer they are submitting, they will have to share their rewards with them, as in the payout example above.
 Depending on the relative sizes of the question bounty and the answer bond, submitting an answer immediately after someone else has given the same answer may or may not be a profitable strategy.

 The reveal will update the "current best" answer in the same way that a normal answer would have, unless a new answer has already been posted with a higher bond by the time the reveal comes, in which case the answer posted after the commit will stand.